 Player Development.
 Starting with the 2021 season, a new player development system was put in place by MLB comprised of 11 Professional Development Leagues.
-MLB Professional Development Leagues, LLC ("MLB PDL") is responsible for the administration of the new system and has player development license agreements with 120 minor league clubs that compete in the Professional Development Leagues and are affiliated with MLB clubs, including the Atlanta Braves.
+MLB Professional Development Leagues, LLC ("MLB PDL") is responsible for the administration of the new system and has player development license agreements with 120 minor league clubs that compete in the Professional Development Leagues and are affiliated with MLB Clubs, including the Braves.
 MLB PDL is also responsible for enforcing the terms of each player development license agreement, including standards for facility quality and player working conditions.
-Each MLB club, including the Atlanta Braves, is affiliated with four Professional Development League clubs located in the United States and Canada.
-Three of the minor league clubs owned by Braves Holdings during the 2021 season, the Gwinnett Stripers, Mississippi Braves and Rome Braves, entered into player development license agreements with MLB PDL.
-Each license agreement has a 10-year term.
+Each MLB Club, including the Braves, is affiliated with four

+Professional Development League clubs located in the U.S. and Canada.
+The three minor league clubs owned by Braves Holdings during the 2021 season, the Gwinnett Stripers, Mississippi Braves and Rome Braves, entered into player development license agreements with MLB PDL.
 Braves Holdings sold the three minor league clubs in January 2022.
-Each club will remain affiliated with the Atlanta Braves during the license agreement term.
-The Augusta GreenJackets are the fourth Professional Development League club affiliated with the Atlanta Braves.
+Each club will remain affiliated with the Braves under the terms of the license agreement, which has a 10 year term.
+The Augusta GreenJackets are the fourth Professional Development League club affiliated with the Braves.

-The Braves historically operated a baseball academy in the Dominican Republic under the Dominican Summer League.
-The Braves did not operate the baseball academy during the 2021 season, but plan to recommence operations for the 2022 season.
-Dominican players, and players from other Latin American countries, are an important source of talent for the Braves and other MLB clubs, but these players may not participate in the first-year draft process (which is limited to only residents of the United States, United States territories, and Canada, including international players who are enrolled in a high school or college in such locations).
-However, the Braves may enter into contracts with Latin American players, subject to certain MLB Rules and Regulations.
+The Braves historically operated a baseball academy in the Dominican Republic and participated in the Dominican Summer League.
+The Braves did not fully operate the baseball academy during the 2021 season, but recommenced operations for the 2022 season.
+Dominican players, and players from other Latin American countries, are an important source of talent for the Braves and other MLB Clubs, but these players may not participate in the first-year amateur draft process (which is limited to only residents of the U.S., U.S. territories, and Canada, including international players who are enrolled in a high school or college in such locations).
+However, the Braves may enter into contracts with Latin American players, subject to the rules and regulations contained in the CBA, as defined below, and the Major League Baseball Players Association (the "MLBPA").